-Leaving my spot behind the camera to give you an idea of why I am so passionate about photography, how I work and how our future plans might even align.
+Coming out of my artist cave to give you an idea of why I am so passionate about the visual arts, how I work and how you might even be part of all of that.

 Growing up, I always was the creative kid and that was how I expressed myself.
 Acting, painting, sewing, singing - you name it.
 Taking photos wasn't love at first sight.
 When I was younger I took some photos here and there but mainly of buildings or scenery, that never really intrigued me.
 It was only when I took photos of a model for the first time that there was a spark and I could see how I could merge my creative ambitions and passions and channel it through creating with someone else.